 Records of complaints regarding fluency will be kept in accordance with the processes outlined in section 7 of this policy.

-15. Role of the school complaints unit (SCU)
+15. Role of the DfE

 If a complainant remains dissatisfied once the complaint procedure has been completed, they have the right to refer their complaint to the Secretary of State.